Claim a valuable New York State credit in addition to the federal one

-New York City even has its own child and dependent care credit that you might also be able to claim if you are a resident of the city.
+New York City even has its own child and dependent care credit.
+You might be able to claim if you’re a resident of the city.
 This credit could amount to up to 75% of the New York State credit.

 If you didn’t file this form or didn’t file a federal tax return, you can still claim the New York State credit by filing Form IT-216 [Claim for Child and Dependent Care Credit].

-In case you need a refresher on who can qualify for the federal (and thus the state) credit, here are the conditions you have to meet.
-Note: in order to claim the credit you must meet all four.
+Need a refresher on who can qualify for the federal (and thus the state) credit?
+Here are all 4 of the conditions you have to meet:

 - Your filing status must be single, head of household, qualifying widow(er) with dependent child, or married filing joint return.
 There are separate rules for married persons filing separate federal and New York state returns.